 An effective corporate social responsibility (CSR) strategy adds to Unilever’s efforts for a sustainable business in the consumer goods industry.
 Stakeholders’ interests are satisfied through appropriate approaches that ensure holistic corporate citizenship and responsibility fulfillment.
 Unilever’s mission statement and vision statement provide a foundation for programs and goals for corporate citizenship, business ethics, green operations, and stakeholder management.

 Unilever’s Stakeholder Groups & CSR Initiatives

 Unilever implements a systematic strategy to fulfill its corporate social responsibilities.
 This strategy supports the company’s corporate citizenship ideals, especially with regard to satisfying the expectations and interests of consumers as stakeholders.
 For example, Unilever’s CSR prioritization puts consumers at the top.
-Business sustainability is also maintained through the strategy.
-Such corporate responsibility strategy addresses the interests of the following stakeholder groups, arranged according to their significance in Unilever’s consumer goods business:
+Business sustainability is also maintained through this strategy.
+Such a corporate social responsibility strategy addresses the interests of the following stakeholder groups, arranged according to their significance in Unilever’s consumer goods business:

-- Consumers (Highest Priority)
+- Consumers (highest priority)

 Unilever’s CSR Performance in Addressing Stakeholders’ Interests

-- Working at Unilever – Careers.
+- Unilever PLC – Form 20-F.